catppuccin/prismlauncher/README.md

 4. Restart Prism Launcher, then open global settings.
 In the `Launcher` section, click the `User Interface` tab and under the `Colors` dropdown select the Catppuccin theme you downloaded.
 Press the `Close` button and the theme will be applied.

+## FAQ

+- Q: "Why isn't (this) themed?"
+- A: Unfortunately some sections of Prism Launcher cannot be themed due to Qt using them.

 ## 💝 Thanks to

 - [moisty](https://github.com/Mqisty)